locupay/locupay-landing/README.md

-# locupay-landing
+# Locupay Landing

-This is Locupay landing page website repository for introduction purposes
+This is Locupay landing page website repository for introduction purposes.